vectordotdev/vector/rfcs/2021-02-23-6531-performance-testing.md

 ### "Do Nothing"

-In this alterative we make no substantial changes to our practices.
+In this alternative we make no substantial changes to our practices.
 We will continue to invest time in expanding our criterion benchmarks and will periodically run the test-harness, expand it as seems desirable.
 We will also not expand on Vector's self-diagnostic tools, except as would happen in the normal course of engineering work.

+Addresses:

+* `metrics` Crate Upgrade Regresses Benchmarks

+Does not address:

+* Regression from Increased Instrumentation
+* musl libc Release Builds
+* Channel Implementation Regresses Topology Throughput
+* Lua Transform Leaked Memory

 #### Upsides

 * We continue to reap the benefits of our criterion work.
 * We do not have to substantially change our approach to performance work.

 #### Downsides

 * Without improving the reliability of test-harness data we will continue to find its results difficult to act on.
-  * If we do not improve Vector's self-diagnostic capbility we will struggle to understand user's on-prem issues, currently a very high-touch process.
-As our user base expands this problem will become more accute.
+* If we do not improve Vector's self-diagnostic capability we will struggle to understand user's on-prem issues, currently a very high-touch process.
+As our user base expands this problem will become more acute.
 * As our criterion tests increase in coverage the build time will balloon.
 This will steadily drain our productivity as iteration loop time increases.

 ### Lean Further Into Criterion